 How time flies!
 The hottest months of the year will arrive soon.
 We all know how hot the Australian summer can get!
 But, that doesn’t stop an outdoor-loving Aussie like you from hanging out in your alfresco.
-What you need is a protective shade which keeps you cool from December to February.
+What you need is a nice outdoor living design equipped with protective shades to keep you cool from December to February.
 These outdoor shade ideas should come in handy:

 1. Sail patio covers

 Sails, if not used on a boat, can be stretched to cover your patio.
 It’s low cost and it comes in a wide variety of colours, so feel free to choose one which complements the environment and your space’s design.
 Of course, you have to make sure that the size of your sail covers much of your outdoor space.
 It can stay up all year round, but take it down when heavy snow starts to fall.

 Designer tip: Choose sails with UV protection, waterproof, and windproof properties.
 These are heavy duty and needs a stronger anchorage to keep it steady.